Why do you spend so much just keeping your legacy on-premise ‘lights on’? 60% to 75% of all IT budgets are to ‘maintain’.

 - Create a fearless corporate culture of change and create an ‘application undertaker’ centric role or group whose entire existence is to ‘take out the dead’.

 - Analyze details of all systems – from a technology and economic value perspective.

 - Stack rank where some initial high-value successes can be realized quickly.

 - Create a low-cost archive where system data can be housed that will keep it in context, still be accessible and have a standard data retention plan to automate the ‘defensible deletion’ when it makes sense.

 - Rinse-and-repeat = Every organizations has enough of this too do keep a group of people busy for some time.

 Platform 3 Solution’s single focus is to help organizations accomplish this reality.
-With consultants and tools who understand the deep technology and economic requirements organizations will see just how easy this effort can become.
+With consultants who understand the deep technology and economic requirements organizations will see just how easy this effort can become.
 With their application decommissioning product, Archon, the ability to understand any legacy system, map it to an archive, execute the data movement and automatically create the search and reporting screens and map all of it to a standard data retention plan is possible.
 AND REPEATABLE.